 For cases involving porcelain veneers, your dentist will take an impression of your smile to create a mould of your teeth which will be used to fabricate the porcelain veneers.
 Some dental offices will send the impressions of your teeth to an outside laboratory for the veneers to be fabricated while other offices utilize CAD/CAM technology to fabricate the veneers within the one appointment.

 Dental veneers are long lasting and durable if proper oral health is maintained.
 See your Polar Dental dentist for regular examinations and cleanings to ensure the longevity of your veneers and oral health.
 In the event that your veneers require repair, your dentist will discuss the options available to you.

 Patients with dental veneers can significantly reduce their risks for chipping and fractures by not biting on hard objects such as bones or nut shells and by not using the teeth to tear open packages etc. Your dentist will further advise you should you need to avoid eating certain foods that may damage the veneers.

-Veneers are much more stain resistant that natural tooth enamel.
-However it is important to maintain regular brushing and flossing.
-Also rinsing with water, or brushing after drinking heavily colored beverages such as wine is advisable.
+Veneers are much more stain resistant than natural tooth enamel.
+However, it is important to maintain regular brushing and flossing.
+Also rinsing with water, or brushing after drinking heavily coloured beverages such as wine is advisable.